JumpTask logo

 • Phone and chat support protocols

-• You are building soft skills for future career advancement
+• You want soft skills for future career advancement as a student

-Sales is a great field if you enjoy talking to people and solving problems – and the best part is, many businesses pay you to learn the ropes.
+Sales is a great field if you enjoy talking to people and solving problems – and the best part is, many businesses pay you to learn the ropes, while you receive hands-on training step-by-step.

 Typical entry-level roles: